jgschmitz/Agentic-MongoDB-Demo/README.md

 An agentic system is one that:

-Stores Memory 🧠 → Your setup saves chat history in MongoDB.
+Stores Memory 🧠 → Your setup saves chat history in MongoDB.<br>
-Retrieves Context 🔍 → It can recall past conversations per user.
+Retrieves Context 🔍 → It can recall past conversations per user.<br>
-Makes Decisions 🧩 → OpenAI processes messages and generates responses dynamically.
+Makes Decisions 🧩 → OpenAI processes messages and generates responses dynamically.<br>
-Acts Autonomously 🤖 → The system functions on its own without direct control.
+Acts Autonomously 🤖 → The system functions on its own without direct control.<br>

 Lets get started!